Tahler/chess-android/README.md

 A port of the other chess repository to android

 ### TODO
-1. Flip the pieces on turn change
-2. Achievements
+1. Achievements
-3. Use a different voice control?
+2. Use a different voice control?